 Of course, I could simply get a brand-spanking new PC and hook it up with all the bells and whistles so I can play Cyberpunk 2077.
 The trouble is I just don’t have the heart to do so.
 It’s not like I can’t afford a really, really good gaming computer; I just don’t want to since my current computer is still working… fine?
 Okay, it does have a few problems that I’ve been living with.
 It doesn’t remember the time so I have to set the clock each time I boot it up.
 And, yes, I have tried replacing the CMOS battery to remedy the issue.
-I’ve done this several times but it still just doesn’t remedy the issue.
-One of the bearings on my fans isn’t set right anymore sore, whenever I start it up, there’s a loud whirring sound that does go away eventually.
+I’ve done this several times but it still just doesn’t fix the problem.
+One of the bearings on my fans isn’t set right anymore so, whenever I start it up, there’s a loud whirring sound that does go away eventually.
 But it does sound like there’s a helicopter just under my monitor.

 I haven’t even mentioned the software problems I’ve encountered.
 There are times when my system will just lock up or freeze for a couple of seconds.
 And it takes several minutes for it to fully boot up, which means I generally have to turn the power on my computer at least five whole minutes before I plan to use it.
 I think it’s my computer hard drive, which I will admit, is very old.
 For a lot of people, these issues does warrant just trashing my old system and building a new one up.
 But, as I grew up in the Philippines, a decidedly 3rd world country, I’ve generally made it a habit of running things to the ground before replacing it.
 Money is very hard to come by, you know?
 So, if my current computer, despite it showing its age for years now, is still working, I can’t justify getting rid of or replacing it.